-A while ago it was in the local news that TastyKake was going to be closing down.
-I was terribly saddened by the idea of another local company closing its doors and turning off the lights – especially one that had brought so many smiles to from within my brown paper lunch bag.
-I believe they have been ‘bailed out’ and are still going to continue to make their delicious snacks – or at least I hope so because Ho-ho’s and Twinkies don’t shed any light in my eyes compared to the joy of TastyKake.
+A while ago, it was in the local news that TastyKake was closing.
+I was terribly saddened by the idea of another local company closing its doors and turning off the lights, especially one that had brought me so many smiles from a brown paper lunch bag.
+I believe they have been 'bailed out' and are still going to continue to make their delicious snacks - or at least I hope so because Hostess Ho-Ho's and Twinkies don't compare to the joy of TastyKake.

-I can’t imagine being up before the sun to launch the boat with my father and not have a 6 pack of mini chocolate covered doughnuts to keep my eyes open, nor digging through my lunch box not to find a cookie bar, or rummaging through my grandparents cabinets to find them barren of krimpets.
-I have mailed TastyKake treats across oceans to friends who can no longer get their hands on these local treasures.
+I can't imagine being up before the sun to launch the boat with my father without a 6 pack of mini chocolate covered doughnuts to keep my eyes open.
+Nor digging through my lunch box not to find a cookie bar, or rummaging through my grandparent's cabinets to find them barren of Krimpets.
+I've mailed TastyKake treats across oceans to friends who can no longer get their hands on them.

-My favorite (and I would go as far to say ‘fan favorite’) has got to be the Kandy Kake.
-They were the perfect after school treat.
-Two small sponge cakes with a thin layer of peanut butter dipped in chocolate – even better if kept in the fridge to make sure the chocolate didn’t melt in your hands.
-So, at my initial panic over the possibility of TastyKake shutting down, I went on the hunt to recreate my favorite childhood snacks and found a recipe that come pretty darn close to the real deal.
+Kandy Kakes were the perfect after school treat.
+Two small sponge cakes with a thin layer of peanut butter, dipped in chocolate; even better if kept in the fridge to make sure the chocolate didn't melt in your hands.
+So, at my initial panic over the possibility of TastyKake shutting down, I went on the hunt to recreate my favorite childhood snacks and found a recipe for Kandy Kakes that comes pretty darn close to the real deal.

 Peanut Butter Kandy Kakes